DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "...No, I think it is fine to pretend that you didn't notice."

 He shook his head in response to Rinne.
-Right now Io Resistance cooperation was necessary for them in order to fight foreign gods.
+Right now Io Resistance cooperation was necessary for them in order to fight sidhes.
 So he wanted to avoid instigating that man by prying too much into him.

 "Well then, Rinne, I'll be back soon, so wait for me."